Former Illinois Secretary of State Jesse White endorses Vallas for mayor

 White, 88, retired in January after a record six terms as secretary of state.
 In four of those elections, he was the leading vote-getter statewide.
 He endorsed City Clerk Anna Valencia as his replacement, but she lost handily to former Illinois Treasurer Alexi Giannoulias.

-Vallas can only hope White’s endorsement in the mayoral runoff has more weight — and that it gives other established Black elected officials sanction to join him White, starting with White’s political protégé, Ald.
+Vallas can only hope White’s endorsement in the mayoral runoff has more weight — and gives other establishment Black elected officials sanction to join him, starting with White’s political protégé, Ald.
 Walter Burnett (27th).

+“I’m absolutely thrilled beyond measure to be endorsed by my longtime friend and, in many ways, collaborator,” a beaming Vallas told reporters at his campaign headquarters.

+“Jesse White’s endorsement helps me with everyone because Jesse has always been a bridge-builder.
+By the same token, I’ve always had great success — in Chicago and Philadelphia and New Orleans — because I’ve always been a bridge-builder.”

 Veteran political operative Victor Reyes called White a “fantastic, proven vote-getter” who will “help Paul — not only in the Black community, but also in the white, progressive community because Jesse is a uniter and a collaborator.”